dogweather/forkful/content/en/haskell/data-formats-and-serialization/working-with-xml.md

 weight: 40
 ---

-## What & Why?

-Working with XML in Haskell involves parsing, manipulating, and generating XML structures.
-Programmers handle XML to interact with numerous applications and protocols that use XML as their data format, such as web services and configuration files.

 ## How to:
 Haskell offers libraries like `xml-conduit` for dealing with XML.
 The following example demonstrates parsing an XML string and querying elements:

 ```haskell